Also known as: knee get up jump, kneeling to jump squat, kneeling stand to jump, kneeling get-up with jump, kneeling jump squats

 What is Knee get up + Jump squats?

-Knee get up + Jump squats is a hard bodyweight combo where you rise from your knees to standing without using your hands, then immediately perform an explosive jump squat.
-It primarily targets the quadriceps while engaging glutes, hamstrings and core for stability and power.
+Knee get up + Jump squats is a dynamic calisthenics move that transitions from kneeling to standing and immediately into an explosive jump squat.
+It primarily targets the quadriceps, while engaging glutes and core for stability.
+Difficulty: Hard - requires lower-body power, balance, and controlled landings.

 How to Do Knee get up + Jump squats